Facebook

 Flat Mop

-Flat mops can be used wet, to clean up stains and sticky spots, or dry to dust the floors.
+Flat mops can be used wet to clean up stains and sticky spots or dry to dust the floors.
 They’re normally very lightweight.
-The microfiber is great because it’s super absorbent, gentle on all floor types and machine washable.
+The microfiber is excellent because it’s super absorbent, gentle on all floor types, and machine washable.

 Pros